jessve-9/Environment-Generation-in-Unity/README.md

 This is a project that aims to create random environments that resemble a short loading cycle using Unity.

+This project is made in Unity version `2021.2.8f1`.
+If you have any problems then try using this version.

 ---

 ## Setup